 The guidance became effective for the Company beginning October 1, 2018, with retrospective adoption for the presentation of pension and postretirement expense on the income statement and a prospective adoption for capitalization.
-The Company's Condensed Consolidated Statements of Income for all periods presented reflect the presentation of the non-service cost component of net periodic pension and other postretirement benefit cost within "Other non-operating income, net."
+The Company's Condensed Consolidated Statements of Income for all periods presented reflect the presentation of the non-service cost component of net periodic pension and other postretirement benefit cost within "Other non-operating income (expense), net."

-For the three and nine months ended June 30, 2019 and 2018, the amount of income (expense) comprising the non-service cost components of our pension and postretirement benefit plans presented in "Other non-operating income, net," was not material.
+For the three and six months ended March 31, 2019 and 2018, the amount of income (expense) comprising the non-service cost components of our pension and postretirement benefit plans, net of amounts capitalized, presented in "Other non-operating income (expense), net," was not material.